ealaney/IdentityLab/README.md

 ---

 ## Contributing
-Please do all of your development in a feature branch on your own fork of DetectionLab.
+Please do all of your development in a feature branch on your own fork of IdentityLab.
 Contribution guidelines can be found here: [CONTRIBUTING.md](./CONTRIBUTING.md)